Ashleigh Barty: Doubles: Spare play, Olympic bronze

 In 2021, Barty started to partner with Jennifer Brady.
 They were not able to play many tournaments during the first half of the year, as they had to withdraw from both the Australian Open and the French Open due to injuries, but managed to win the title in Stuttgart.
 This was Brady's maiden doubles title, and Barty's first one since 2019.
-At the 2020 Olympics, Barty partnered Storm Sanders in the women's doubles and reached the quarterfinals, where they were beaten by top-seeded Krejčíková and Siniaková, and fellow Grand Slam champion John Peers in the mixed doubles, where they went on to become bronze medalists.
+At the 2020 Olympics, Barty partnered Storm Sanders in the women's doubles and reached the quarterfinals, where they were beaten by top-seeded Krejčíková and Siniaková, and fellow major champion John Peers in the mixed doubles, where they went on to become bronze medalists.

 At the start of the 2022 season, Barty entered the doubles tournament in Adelaide alongside Sanders and won the title, defeating Darija Jurak Schreiber and Andreja Klepač in the final, subsequently completing the Adelaide sweep.
 It was the third time Barty won the singles and doubles at the same tournament.

 Retirement

 On 23 March 2022, Barty announced her retirement from tennis.
-In an interview with her friend and former doubles partner, Casey Dellacqua, Barty said, "I don’t have the physical drive, the emotional want and everything it takes to challenge yourself at the very top of the level any more.
+In an interview with her friend and former doubles partner, Casey Dellacqua, Barty said, "I don't have the physical drive, the emotional want and everything it takes to challenge yourself at the very top of the level any more.
 I am spent."
 Barty became the second player to retire while holding the No. 1 ranking after Justine Henin (Henin briefly returned to the WTA Tour 20 months after retiring).
 In her autobiography, My Dream Time, Barty detailed that after winning Wimbledon, "the one true dream that I wanted in tennis", she started to lose her motivation to keep playing.
 In 2022, Barty also took up a role as "chief of inspiration" with the Australian telephone company Optus.

 Upon retirement, Barty donated three of her Grand Slam tournament outfits to the State Library of Queensland to be preserved as part of their collection.
 The outfits are from the 2019 French Open, the 2021 Wimbledon tournament and the 2022 Australian Open.